 Representations have been received on the basis that the developer has shut off existing footpaths running through the site.
 There are no public rights of way passing through the site; however there are informal paths, which have been used by members of the public.
 The layout has been designed to incorporate a green-walk, which links phase 1 to the fields to the south.
-A pedestrian link, which retains some of the hedgerow, has also been formed through the site.
+A pedestrian link has also been formed through the site.
 The connectivity of the site received a green score in the building for life assessment.